42 Laws You Should Know (Part 2)

 The naval historian C. Northcote Parkinson returns with another brilliant observation about organisational behaviour.

-In his 1957 argument, he gives the fictional example of a committee in charge of building a nuclear power station.
+In his 1957 argument, he provides the fictional example of a committee responsible for building a nuclear power station.

-Instead of focusing on the important aspects of the plant's design, they use their time to discuss matters of little importance, such as which materials to use to build the bike shed.
+Instead of focusing on the critical aspects of the plant, they spend their time discussing matters of minor importance, such as which materials to use for the bike shed.

 Or, as Parkinson himself put it, ‘The time spent on any item of the agenda will be in inverse proportion to the sum [of money] involved.’